annaviper/exoplanets/README.md

 # Overview

 Exploratory analysis of Kepler's telescope detections, the habitability of confirmed exoplanets and their characteristics.
-Classification of Kepler's detections in exoplanets or false positives with machine learning.
+Classification of Kepler's detections into exoplanets or false positives with machine learning.

 ### Ideas and hypothesis